fleola/my-app/components-new-app/README.md

-## Forms - 01
+## Forms - 02

-Create an InteractiveWelcome component that renders an input tag and the Welcome component.
-Pass the current content of the input tag to the name prop of the Welcome component.
-The input tag should be a controlled component.
+Create a Login component containing three inputs: a username input, a password input and a remember checkbox.
+All three inputs should be controlled components.